Tender and Flaky Salmon Filets with Pistachio Topping

 - Make ahead: You can prep the salmon and coat it with the panko mixture earlier in the day (or about 6-8 hours in advance), then wrap tightly with plastic wrap and store in a refrigerator until ready to cook.

-- Leftovers and storage: Store any leftover cooked salmon in an airtight container in a fridge, Use within 3 days, as seafood has a shorter shelf life than other proteins.
+- Leftovers and storage: Store any leftover cooked salmon in an airtight container in a fridge, Use within 3 days, as seafood has a shorter shelf life than meats or poultry.

 - We do not recommend freezing the cooked salmon, as the texture changes a bit as it freezes and then thaws.
 If you do want to freeze it, however, we recommend placing it in vacuum sealed bags to maintrain freshness.
 Use within 3 months.